diku-dk/img-util-fs/README.md

 ## Compilation and use on Linux

+#### Requirements

+Before compiling this library make sure that you have Gtk# installed.
+On Ubuntu and Debian this is done with the command:

+    $ sudo apt-get install gtk-sharp2

 #### Creating `img_util.dll`

 Clone this repo to your computer and navigate into 'img-util-fs/', then write the following: